The Identity Shift

 They treat attention as a scarce resource.

-SECTION 10 — SIGNALS YOU’VE MADE THE IDENTITY SHIFT
+SIGNALS YOU'VE MADE THE IDENTITY SHIFT

 You'll notice: